ssfbank/gatsby-plugin-search-fusejs/README.md

 # FUSEJS Search Plugin for Gatsby

+---

+<h2 style="color: red">☠ Notice of deprecation ☠</h2>

+<h5 style="color: red">Work on this repository is discontinued.
+The approach of using the GraphQL types in onCreateNode is a poor fit with caching and with gatsby develop/gatsby build.
+It is recommended to instead just create the Fuse object client-side(or dumping the fuse index to a file).

+The repo will remain for a short while until it will be archived.
+Forking is recommended.</h5>

+---

 This is a fork of [gatsby-plugin-elasticlunr-search](https://github.com/andrew-codes/gatsby-plugin-elasticlunr-search) made in order to use Fusejs in gatsby.

 elasticlunr is unmaintained, and fusejs is the most popular in this domain, so I decided to migrate from elasticlunr to fusejs.
 Thats why I decided to start from gatsby-plugin-elasticlunr-search, so it's almost API compatible.